nikkomiu/vertex_lattice_deform/README.md

 The options in the Add list are:

-- **2x2x2:** Creates a lattice object of 2U, 2V, 2W around the vertices
+- **2x2x2:** Creates a lattice object of 2U, 2V, 2W around the selected vertices
-- **3x3x3:** Creates a lattice object of 3U, 3V, 3W around the vertices
+- **3x3x3:** Creates a lattice object of 3U, 3V, 3W around the selected vertices
-- **4x4x4:** Creates a lattice object of 3U, 3V, 3W around the vertices
+- **4x4x4:** Creates a lattice object of 3U, 3V, 3W around the selected vertices
-- **Custom:** Allows you to define a custom U,V,W set (min of 2, max of 64 per axis)
+- **Custom:** Allows you to define a custom U,V,W set (min of 2, max of 64 per axis) for the lattice object that will be placed around the selected vertices

-Make sure you have vertices selected before pressing the buttons as it is designed to work on 2 or more selected vertices in the 3D viewport.
+**Note:** Make sure you have vertices selected before pressing the buttons as it is designed to work on 2 or more selected vertices in the 3D viewport.

 What it does behind the scenes:

-1. Creates a vertex group on the current object with the selected vertices (the vertex group that is created is called  Vertex_Lattice and subsequently Vertex_Lattice_001)
+1. Creates a vertex group on the current object with the selected vertices (the vertex group that is created is called  **Vertex_Lattice** and subsequently **Vertex_Lattice_001**)
 1. Creates a Lattice object around the vertices that are selected
 1. Adds a Lattice modifier to the object with the vertex group and the lattice object